 Ми віримо в нашу перемогу і готові будувати наше майбутнє разом з українською спільнотою та архітектурним середовищем.

-Sharing the Academy of Arts’ campus is an opportunity to develop cooperation with a state-run higher educational establishment, whose new team puts into practice the values of freedom, creativity and responsibility.
+Sharing the Academy of Arts’ campus is an opportunity to develop cooperation with a state-run higher educational establishment, whose new team puts into practice the values of freedom, creativity, and responsibility.
 Thus, the Lviv Academy and the Kharkiv School share a common system of values, rooted in an awareness of the importance of high-quality education and innovative, up-to-date approaches to socially-focused training.
-Joint projects and exchanges of experience will strengthen both our institutions.
+Joint projects and exchanges of experience strengthen both our institutions.

-With the fortuitous support of architects in Poland who had erected similar shelter for Ukrainian refugees there, alongside Ponomarenko Bureau and RePlus Bureau, Shigeru Ban’s Paper Partition Systems (PPS) were deployed to Lviv, consisting of readily available cardboard tubes and curtain fabrics to provide internal partitioning in collective accommodation.
-KhSA’s staff and students contributed to site planning, layout, design and construction, of these internal partitions that were rapidly installed in 16 locations in Lviv and Uman.
+With the fortuitous support of architects in Poland who had erected similar shelters for Ukrainian refugees there, alongside Ponomarenko Bureau and RePlus Bureau, Shigeru Ban’s Paper Partition Systems (PPS) were deployed to Lviv, consisting of readily available cardboard tubes and curtain fabrics to provide internal partitioning in collective accommodation.
+KhSA’s staff and students contributed to site planning, layout, design and construction of these internal partitions that were rapidly installed in 16 locations in Lviv and Uman.
 They provide safe spaces for families within large halls, allowing privacy and dignity, and the return to some sense of normality after arduous journeys across Ukraine in search of safety.
 The first requirements requested by new arrivals to Lviv were for spaces of rest and peace.
 These requirements became our main goals.

-One of the advantages of the partition system is simplicity of its installation.
+One of the advantages of the partition system is the simplicity of its installation.
 After a short training, non-construction professionals were able to install it.
 It was very important for us to use materials that could be reused afterwards, and that are readily available in the local area.
 Before receiving the partition systems from Poland, KhSA upgraded one shelter with partitions made from construction fences.
 The same approach was used for furniture.
 Beds and seats for public spaces were made of pallets.

 All shelters were constructed and installed by volunteers, many of whom are students of the School.
-Some students became members of the design team, such as Konstiantyn Palieev, a third year student, who designed shelters and supervised their construction.
+Some students became members of the design team, such as Konstiantyn Palieev, a third-year student, who designed shelters and supervised their construction.

 While the curriculum is still in development, themes are likely to address:

-• Pre-fabrication and dwelling, responding to the high demand for rapidly-produced accommodation, and building on a rich tradition of panel housing.
+• Prefabrication and dwelling, responding to the high demand for rapidly-produced accommodation, and building on a rich tradition of panel housing.

-• Urbanism and the architecture of peace grapples with the social responsibility of built environment professionals in this new context – as mediators, advocates and citizens – and the possibility of spaces and places being tools for peace.
+• Urbanism and the architecture of peace grapples with the social responsibility of built environment professionals in this new context – as mediators, advocates, and citizens – and the possibility of spaces and places being tools for peace.

 • Sustainability refers again to our social responsibility, given the urgency of addressing climate change and preventing environmental degradation through our actions.
-Technology and scientific understanding are aligned with our understanding of history and heritage, construction and building.
+Technology and scientific understanding are aligned with our understanding of history and heritage, construction, and building.

 In March 2022, the Kharkiv School of Architecture started asking its international and national networks to think about the reconstruction of Ukraine.
 Since then, an expanding group of experts regularly meet to discuss critical urban planning issues that are coming into play during the war, and which are likely to present a new context after the war’s end.

-Ro3kvit: urban coalition for Ukraine is a Ukrainian organization comprised of specialists in urban planning, regional planning, housing, heritage and other related fields, such as economy, law, energy, circularity, sociology and policy-making.
+Ro3kvit: urban coalition for Ukraine is a Ukrainian organization composed of specialists in urban planning, regional planning, housing, heritage, and other related fields, such as economy, law, energy, circularity, sociology, and policy-making.
 Ro3kvit works as an open-source network in close collaboration with students and citizens.
 At least half of Ro3kvit’s participants are from Ukraine, working alongside international experts who have a strong connection with the country.
-Here, research, design and policy advice evolve into new strategies and methodologies for rebuilding Ukraine.
-The Kharkiv School of Architecture is a partner of Ro3kvit, and provides part of the educational program for the coalition.
+Here, research, design, and policy advice evolve into new strategies and methodologies for rebuilding Ukraine.
+KhSA is a partner of Ro3kvit, and provides part of the educational program for the coalition.